 Voting in federal elections is both a right and a responsibility that comes with U.S. citizenship.
 After you take the Oath of Allegiance at an administrative ceremony, you will have the opportunity to register to vote.
 At administrative naturalization ceremonies, forms may be distributed by a state or local government election office, a non-governmental organization, or a USCIS official.
 If a non-governmental organization assists you in registering to vote at a USCIS naturalization ceremony, that organization may collect and submit your form to the appropriate Election Official, but it is not permitted to retain any of your personal information.
 Please notify your local USCIS office if you believe that an organization has retained and used your personal information after assisting you with a voter registration application at a USCIS naturalization ceremony.
-See the link to the right for more information about how to contact your local USCIS office.

 You may register to vote at other locations in your community, which may include post offices, motor vehicle offices, county boards of election, and offices of your state Secretary of State.
 For more information, please see “A Voter’s Guide to Federal Elections."

 After your naturalization ceremony, you should update your Social Security record at a local office of the Social Security Administration (SSA).
 Please wait at least ten days after your ceremony before going to the SSA to ensure that data reflecting your naturalization has been updated.
 You will need your Certificate of Naturalization or U.S. passport when you visit the SSA to update your record.
 To find your local Social Security office, call 1-800-772-1213 or visit www.socialsecurity.gov.

 Last Reviewed/Updated: 06/25/2014